Decibel-byte/Docker_Project_NextCloud/README.md

 Hey!
 I have created a Docker Project using a cloud called NextCloud and MySQL Database on top of RedHat Linux.
 Here I am  going to show you the whole set-up step by step.
  ## A) Download the RedHat Linux 8
  ## B) Download the Docker tool
-First of all configure the yum command in linux and download the software by yum install docker-ce --nobest and start the docker by systemctl start docker.
+First of all configure the yum command in linux and download the software by

+    yum install docker-ce --nobest and start the docker by command

+    systemctl start docker.
  ## C) Download the Required Images
-Download The NextCloud and MySQL image from hub.docker.com using docker pull nextcloud:latest and docker pull mysql:5.7 commands.
+Download The NextCloud and MySQL image from hub.docker.com using

+    docker pull nextcloud:latest
+    docker pull mysql:5.7 commands.
  ## D) MySQL setup
-Write a command docker -i -t -e MYSQL_ROOT_PASSWORD=(your_password) -e MYSQL_USER=(username) -e MYSQL_PASSWORD=(your_password) -e MYSQL_DATABASE=(any_database_name) --name dbos mysql:5.7
+Write a command

+    docker -i -t -e MYSQL_ROOT_PASSWORD=(your_password) -e MYSQL_USER=(username) -e MYSQL_PASSWORD=(your_password) -e MYSQL_DATABASE=       (any_database_name) --name dbos mysql:5.7
  ## E) MySQL client
 If you want to verify that your database folder has been created or not, install MySQL client software using yum install mysql.
-After installation run this command : mysql -h 172.17.0.0/16 (your MySQL container IP) -u (username) -p
+After installation run this command :

+    mysql -h 172.17.0.0/16 (your MySQL container IP) -u (username) -p
  ## F) Docker-Compose
-Install a docker-compose software from https://docs.docker.com/compose/install Make a mycompose file using mkdir mycompose.
-You can create/edit your docker-compose file using vim docker-compose.yml The file name should always be docker-compose.yml
+Install a docker-compose software from https://docs.docker.com/compose/install Make a mycompose file using

+    mkdir mycompose.
+You can create/edit your docker-compose file using

+    vim docker-compose.yml
+The file name should always be docker-compose.yml
 This is my yml file :